MarcoIeni/release-plz/docs/src/github/README.md

 ## Example: release only

-Use this configuration if you only need release-plz to release your packages, and you want to update `Cargo.toml` versions and changelogs by yourself.
+Use this configuration if you want release-plz to only release your packages, and you want to update `Cargo.toml` versions and changelogs by yourself.

 ```yaml